gitlabhq/gitlabhq/doc/user/markdown.md

 > For the best result, we encourage you to check this document out as rendered by GitLab: [markdown.md]

 _GitLab uses (as of 11.1) the [CommonMark Ruby Library][commonmarker] for Markdown processing of all new issues, merge requests, comments, and other Markdown content in the GitLab system.
-Previous content and Markdown files `.md` in the repositories are still processed using the [Redcarpet Ruby library][redcarpet]._
+Previous content, wiki pages and Markdown files (`.md`) in the repositories are still processed using the [Redcarpet Ruby library][redcarpet]._

 _Where there are significant differences, we will try to call them out in this document._